egrivel/vacationblog/README.md

    does not exist; this is expected.
 This script will ask for the information of the user who will be the administrator of the vacation blog system.
-   The username and password provided here will be used to create a user into the vacation blog databases who will be able to administer the vacation blog system.
+   The username and password provided here will be used to create a user in the vacation blog database who will be able to administer the vacation blog system.

    Note: once the CreateTables script successfully initializes the database, it won't ask for the administrator information again.
-On subsequent runs, the script will check if there database structure is up-to-date with the application source code, and update the database if needed.
+On subsequent runs, the script will check if the database structure is up-to-date with the application source code, and update the database if needed.

 At this point, the vacation blog site has been initialized and is ready for